Enhancing passive surveillance in NSW

 The NSW animal health surveillance system (the System) provides evidence to support stakeholder confidence in the EAD ‘free’ status of NSW and Australia.
 Passive surveillance is the main tool to support early and rapid EAD detection to facilitate control and minimise the impact of an EAD in the event of an incursion.

-However, the System must be enhanced in order to meet the challenge of ongoing and increasing animal health threats to Australia.
-Several EADs have been increasing in incidence and/or geographical distribution towards Australia’s borders over the past three years.
+However, the System must be enhanced in order to meet the challenge of ongoing and increasing animal health threats to Australia and trade conditions.
+Several EADs have been increasing in incidence and/or geographical distribution towards Australia’s borders over the past three to five years.

-This project aims to boost passive surveillance for EADs in NSW using a syndromic and diagnostic approach.
+This project aims to boost passive surveillance capacity and capabilities for EADs in NSW using a syndromic and diagnostic approach.
 This will increase the evidence base for the absence (or presence and prevalence) of EADs in NSW and Australia and the sensitivity of early detection of EADs in NSW terrestrial livestock.

 Effective Passive Surveillance relies on the cooperation of all relevant stakeholders who are part of a reporting network, to collect data on disease incidence or adverse effects of medicines.
 There is no active search for cases, it involves passive notification by surveillance sites, with reports generated and collated in a common repository which builds on an evidence base.

-The outcomes of this survey and the broader project will be used to develop a framework to support PVPs and DVs to increase awareness, exclusion sampling and testing of cases with clinical syndromes consistent with priority EADs for Australia.
+The outcomes of the broader project will be used to develop a framework to support PVPs and DVs to continue increasing awareness, exclusion investigations, sampling and testing of cases with clinical syndromes consistent with priority EADs for Australia.

 Online survey